 sit around starving after use.
 Batteries left sitting for days in an undercharged state develop a condition called sulfation.

-- Don't overfeed them, or they get fat and have cumulative health problems and so die early.
+- Don't overfeed them, or they get fat, have cumulative health problems, and die early.
 Chronic overcharging

 - Don't underfeed them, or they can starve to death.
 Chronic underfeeding also leads to a weak, sickly battery and, again,

 - Batteries can hibernate, like bears -- that is, sit unused for months without needing to be fed.
 You don't need to put

 them on a "trickle charger."
 Just be sure to feed them occasionally so they stay near full charge.

 - They need fresh, clean water occasionally.
 Sealed batteries (gel and AGM) have a built-in watering system, but

 flooded batteries don't.
 Be sure to check water levels, and fill with distilled water as needed.
 As with any animal, dirty